wordofwarning/wordofwarning.org/current/2019-autumnwinter/hendry/index.md

 *Presented by* The Lowry + Word of Warning *as a* <a href="http://thelowry.com/about-us/festivals-projects/take-a-risk/wtf-wednesday" target="_blank">WTF Wednesday</a>

 #### In Brief
-A funny + inspiring solo for all those who got picked last, but know there's more to give.
+An inspiring solo for all those who got picked last, but know there's more to give.
 <iframe src="http://player.vimeo.com/video/273654021" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 #### Venue + Booking Details